 Stephanie Oum from Save the Children presented results of a program review and interviews with key informants conducted by the Passages Scale-Up and Capacity Building Task Team.
-The program review sought to identify normative change interventions operating at scale and identify factors that influence scale-up.
+The program review sought to identify normative change interventions operating at scale and identify factors that influence scale-up. v

 The review found little evidence or documentation of: scale-up strategies or process, sustainability of norm change, cost of scaling-up or assessment of scale-up outcomes.
-Stephanie suggested integrating at the planning stage and emphasized the need for materials and resources, such as clear process guidelines, to support scale-up.
+Stephanie suggested integrating scale-up strategies into intervention design at the planning stage and emphasized the need for materials and resources, such as clear process guidelines, to support scale-up.
 Different levels of support will be needed for effective scale-up and staff must be flexible to address emerging challenges.